Snaacky/thewiki/docs/guides/quality.md

 *If you manage to complete it with a decent probability, feel free to join our [Discord](https://discord.gg/snackbox) to talk about it!*
 !!!

-A good benchmark for lossy audio bitrates (stereo/2.0) is:
+A good benchmark for lossy audio bit rates (Stereo/2.0) is:

-- 128 kbps for Opus
+- 128Kbps for Opus
-- 160 kbps for AAC
+- 160Kbps for AAC
-- 192 kbps for MP3
+- 192Kbps for MP3

 For surround audio, multiply them by the number of stereo pairs.

 ## Subtitles

-Most anime releases will use `.ass` subtitles, as it allows for better styling options compared to others like `.srt`. *However, this styling breaks when there is incompatibility somewhere in the playback process.*
+Most anime releases will use `.ass` subtitles, as it allows for better styling options compared to alternatives like `.srt`. *However, this styling breaks when there is incompatibility somewhere in the playback chain.*

 Fansubs use a variety of fonts in their subtitles.
-These are bundled within the `.mkv` files as attachments or provided separately in a folder.
-Fonts included separately can be installed or placed in your player's fonts folder for a quick solution.
+These are embedded within the `.mkv` files as attachments or provided separately in a folder.
+Fonts included separately can be installed to your system or placed in your player's fonts folder for a quick solution.
 They should be muxed in for perfect compatibility.

 ### Fansubs

 Fansubs are fan-produced versions of subtitles.
-They will often edit the official subs from sources like [Crunchyroll](https://www.crunchyroll.com) and add things like opening/ending lyrics, song translations, typeset signs, etc. While these edits can be an improvement over the original subs, *they may also introduce more errors than they fix.*
+They will often edit the official subs from sources like [Crunchyroll](https://www.crunchyroll.com) and perform modifications such as retiming, adding OP/ED translations, typesetting signs, restyling etc. Often times they will also edit the dialogue to make it more/less localized (depending on the political persuasion of the group) and fix any perceived issues.
+While these edits can be an improvement over the original subs, *they may also introduce more errors than they fix.*
+Sometimes fansubbers will opt for an OTL (original translation) meaning they make the entire track from scratch.

 A degree of localization is always involved with translation to make sure the dialogue flows smoothly.
 Localization is the process of changing cultural references and puns to fit the target audience's context.
 Fansubs can range from excessive localization by completely eradicating and replacing the idea of Japan, to the untranslation of random phrases and lines back to Japanese, damaging the concept of subtitles.
 Most good fansubs lie somewhere in between these extremes.
 After looking at the work of these groups, you'll be able to figure out who has a tendency to do what.